mohake-keshavarzi/Mohammad-Hadi-Keshavarzi/README.md

 This is my AP course midterm project

-This code will generate a random maze and then it will solve it with DFS algorithm or BFS alghoritm.
+This code will generate a random maze with Recursive Back Tracker approach and then it will solve the maze with DFS algorithm or BFS alghoritm.

 I used c++ and Qt in this project.